Usage

 - Installed binary metadata from

-~/.gogitup.cache(latest release tags cached for 24 hours).
+~/.gogitup.cache(version-check results cached for 24 hours).

-gogitup update
+gogitup upgrade

 | Name | Required | Default | Description |